CrayLabs/SmartSim/README.md

 ### Python

-Training code and Model construction are not shown here, but the example below shows how to take a PyTorch model, sent it to the database, and execute it on data stored within the database.
+Training code and Model construction are not shown here, but the example below shows how to take a PyTorch model, send it to the database, and execute it on data stored within the database.

 Notably the **GPU** argument is used to ensure that exection of the model